An Interview With Susanna Phillips

 Susanna is excited about the future of opera, including the rise of contemporary works.
 “I love singing modern opera.
 All opera was modern opera at one point, and it is essential to hear new voices and new ideas as our world changes and evolves.”
 She’s unsure about how AI will change things, but “it is here and is not going away.
 So we should find a way to wield its power for good.”
 She later mused, “I think opera is something people come to when they're ready.
 Just the other day I heard a friend who had just gone to his first La Bohème say, ‘I never knew it, but I guess I'm an opera fan.
 I actually really enjoyed it.’
 Exposure matters, and you never know how or when it will impact someone.
 Telling stories that are relatable and writing deep, thoughtful, and beautiful music will affect people no matter their age.”

-Or singing affectingly, beautifully, and thoughtfully, as Susanna does.
+Or singing affectingly, thoughtfully, and beautifully, as Susanna does.

 More posts you might like: